huggingface/transformers/examples/pytorch/image-classification/README.md

 # Image classification examples

-The following example showcases how to fine-tune a `ViT` for image-classification using PyTorch.
+The following examples showcase how to fine-tune a `ViT` for image-classification using PyTorch.

 ## Using datasets from 🤗 `datasets`